kuldeep23907/Top-Level/WCC/EO  Scripts/README.md

 # WCC Earth Observation scripts
 date of writing: _July 2020_

 All EO scripts of ECC at the date of writing are for Google Earth Engine and are in the Git repository of GEE.
-Since the GEE repository is not meant for documentation, the descriptions of the scripts are moved here.
+Since the GEE repository is not adapted for documentation, contrary to a Jupyter notebook, the descriptions of the scripts are moved here.
 For the most up-to-date source code, refer to the GEE repository.

-At the date of writing, 2 users are registered
+At the date of writing, 2 GEE users are registered
 1. `kvutien.yes@gmail.com`
 2. `ibisa.training@gmail.com`